 XXX

-6. The Conference of the Parties shall adopt measures to be applied on an interim or emergency basis, if necessary, where an activity presents a serious threat to marine biological diversity of areas beyond national jurisdiction, or when a natural phenomenon or human-caused disaster has, or is likely to have, a significant adverse impact on marine biological diversity of areas beyond national jurisdiction, to ensure that the activity does not exacerbate that threat or adverse impact.
+6. The Conference of the Parties shall adopt temporary measures to be applied on an interim or emergency basis, if necessary, when an activity ora natural phenomenon or human-caused disaster has, or is likely to have, a significant adverse impact on marine biological diversity of areas beyond national jurisdiction

-(a) Measures under this paragraph shall be considered necessary only if the threat or adverse impact of an activity cannot be managed in a timely manner through the application of the other provisions of this Agreement or by a relevant legal instrument or framework or global, regional, subregional or sectoral body.

-(b) Measures taken on an interim or emergency basis shall be based on the best available science and scientific information, as well as relevant traditional knowledge of indigenous peoples and local communities.
-Such measures may be proposed by Parties or recommended by the Scientific and Technical Body, and may be adopted intersessionally by a procedure to be decided by the Conference of the Parties.
-The measures shall be temporary, must be reconsidered for decision at the next meeting of the Conference of the Parties following their adoption, and shall expire either upon being replaced by area-based management tools established in accordance with the provisions of this Agreement or at a date to be decided by the Conference of the Parties that shall not be later than two years following their adoption.
+Such measures shall be based on Part V of this Agreement, as proposed by Parties or recommended by the Scientific and Technical Body. and may be adopted intersessionally by a procedure to be decided by the Conference of the Parties.
+Suchmust be reconsidered for decision at the next meeting of the Conference of the Parties following their adoption, and shall expire upon decision by the Conference of the Parties.

 Rationale for the proposal, if any.
 [150 word limit]

 For streamlining and to lower the threshold on instances when COP may adopt temporary or interim measures .